bahodge/candlekeep-mysteries/adventures/the_circle_of_silence/Sequence of Events.md

 ## Workhouse

 A small outbuilding used to store tools for use in the Granary as well as the [[Shehboden's Field]].
 The walls are lined with tools and equipment.
-If searched, the players find a note instructing the granary staff to move 17 pallets of grain aside for a sale on behalf of [[Mendal Shehboden]] for "Purple Trees".
+If searched, the players find a note instructing the granary staff to move 17 pallets of grain aside on behalf of [[Fin Folke]] for "the quite ones".

+## Granary

+A massive building large enough to hold thousands of pallets of grain is beautifully constructed.
+The trim on the doors and windows is handcrafted and it can be inferred that it was quite expensive to build.
+There is a small sign in front of the [[Granary]] which reads "Granary of Va - Commissioned by the Shehboden Family".
+The door can be opened with a dc 19 slight of hand check or using the key.

+The room opens to a grand but empty hall.
+It is damp and dusty.
+The party notices that there are no sacks of grain left.
+As the party enters the building they are again engulfed in the silence spell.
+They find another effigy, dressed in fine businessmen's attire.
+The effigy's mouth is also held agape with a stone inside.
+If the players remove the rock, the silence spell is dispelled.
+If the silence spell is lifted, the party will be able to hear a faint pages ruffling in the wind.
+Upon inspection the party will find a ledger documenting the full transaction history of the [[Granary]].
+If the party spends 10 minutes reading the ledger, they will learn that [[Fin Folke]] has deposited only 182 sacks of grain this entire year and [[Mendal Shehboden]] deposited 538 sacks.
+With a DC 14 investigation check, the party discovers that [[Jalen Pazt]] has been reducing a significant number of deposited sacks of grain by marking them as spoiled and discarded.

 ## Shehboden's Field

 The field is verdant and full of life.
 The crops are ripe and ready for harvest.
 Compared to the other fields in [[Va]], [[Shehboden's Field]] is remarkably pristine.
 If the players eat any of the food in the field they must make a DC 17 constitution savings throw or gain 1 level of exhaustion.
+There is an effigy made of wood in the center of the field.
+It is dressed as [[Mendal Shehboden]].
+Inside, there is a glowing stone.
+The effigy is coated with a flammable oil.
+If the effigy is set on fire, [[Mendal Shehboden]] will be incinerated.

 ## Pazt's Hut

 Home of [[Jalen Pazt]] and his late son [[Eldeno Pazt]].
 The hut is in terrible condition.
 The bedding is rotted and all the walls are soaked.
-If the party makes a DC 15 perception check, they will see that there is a symbol of silence above the doorframe.
+If the party makes a DC 14 perception check, they will see that there is a symbol of silence above the doorframe.

 ![image](https://github.com/user-attachments/assets/384b1ecd-aa9e-4e5a-af0f-4e96219a09e1)

 If the party searches the hut they will find [[Jalen Pazt's Journel]].
 If they spend 10 minutes reading the journel they will learn that Jalen felt profound loss after the death of his son Eldeno.
+"That fucking dwarf boy (Gordo) shouldn't have taunted my Eldeno to jump across those rocks".
 He would go on to describe how life was no longer meaningful and that the only person to offer him some comfort was Mendal.
-The Shehbodens had lost 2 daughters to a diseased crop traced back to Folke's field.
-"That fucking dwarf boy (Gordo) shouldn't have taunted my Eldeno to jump across those rocks.".
+The journel goes on to describe that the Shehbodens had lost 2 daughters to a diseased crop traced back to Folke's field. .
 Later...
 "I need to talk to Folke about these shipments.
 Mendal is getting suspicious."

 The party also finds keys to the [[Granary]]. note **Jalen manages the town's granary.